Abstract Guidelines – Virtual SLS MIS 2021

 - ONE disclosure affidavit is required PER PERSON participating in any role at Virtual SLS MIS 2021, including presenting authors.
 Please note: Each person only needs to submit ONE disclosure affidavit, even if participating in multiple roles at Virtual SLS MIS 2021.

-- Owners or employees of an ACCME-defined commercial interest may not participate as authors or presenters during an accredited CME session.
+- Owners or employees of an ACCME-defined ineligible company may not participate as authors or presenters during an accredited CME session.

-- According to ACCME and SLS Guidelines and Resolution of Conflict of Interest policies, educational materials that are part of a CME activity, such as slides, videos, abstracts, and handouts, cannot contain any advertising, corporate logos, trade names or product-group messages of an ACCME-defined commercial interest.
+- According to ACCME and SLS Guidelines and Resolution of Conflict of Interest policies, educational materials that are part of a CME activity, such as slides, videos, abstracts, and handouts, cannot contain any advertising, corporate logos, trade names or product-group messages of an ACCME-defined ineligible company.

 - Any copyrighted material must be accompanied by a release authorizing duplication and display for educational purposes at meetings of the Society of Laparoscopic & Robotic Surgeons.
 Any identifiable individuals in videos, slides or other graphic materials must have signed releases permitting medical videography.
 Please provide assurance that releases have been obtained, if required, and are available upon request.